In this article

 As a result of whole life’s ability to earn interest and accumulate cash value, however, these policies tend to be more complex and more expensive than term life insurance.
 Certain fees and expenses associated with whole life policies may reduce the cash value, which can, in turn, affect the benefit amounts.

 Variable and indexed universal life insurance policies are similar, but differ in how the cash value accumulates.
 For example, variable life insurance gives the policyholder an opportunity to invest the cash value of their policy in investments in order to generate more interest.
 That said, this can put the funds at risk of loss and there is no guarantee of earning a return.
+If your cash value drops too low, you may need to pay higher premiums to keep the policy in force and keep your policy from lapsing.

 Whole life insurance could potentially help avoid forcing your heirs to sell off parts of the estate, like heirlooms or real estate, to cover the estate tax bill.
 Anyone who is considering a whole life policy for this reason should consult a tax professional before making any decisions.